pknipp/pickup-sports-games/README.md

 This table has no FKs.

-One column ("nGenders") is an integer between 0 and 4 which represents the number of different ways that one may typically arrange teams based on gender: "men's", "women's", "gender-neutral", or "mixed".
+One column ("nGenders") is an integer between 0 and 4 (inclusive) which indicates the number of different ways that one may typically arrange teams based on gender.
+When Sport.nGenders = 4, this means that our project uses the complete set: "men's", "women's", "gender-neutral", or "mixed".
 The latter designation applies to some sports and/or leagues for which there are generally understood ways for constructing teams heterogeneously by gender.
 For most rows, Sport.nGenders equals 4, but some exceptions are provided below:
 - 0 (ie, no need for gender classification): Lacrosse (men's), Lacrosse (women's)
 - 3 (ie, no "mixed" category): Biking, Cross-country skiinng, Running